TheAwiteb/coderHub/README.md

 * get challenge by id
 * get all languages info or by language name
 * get top 10 leaderboard by programming language
-* get user challenges info
+* get user profile info

 ## Usage